TcMenu/tcMenu/README.md

 ### Java embedCONTROL UI

 This desktop UI can be easily built from the source here using the instructions provided, it is also packaged for desktop those who want to use it as it exists out of the box.
-This offering builds on top of JavaFX, it has an automated UI by default and for a simple UI may need no coding.
+This offering builds on top of JavaFX, it has an automated UI that builds automatically for any menu app with form support for more advanced cases.

 [https://www.thecoderscorner.com/products/arduino-libraries/tc-menu/tcmenu-remote-connection-arduino-desktop/]